confluentinc/schema-registry/docs/deployment.rst

 * Importance: high

 ``host.name``
-Hostname to publish to ZooKeeper for clients to use.
+Hostname to publish to |zk| for clients to use.
 In IaaS environments, this may need to be different from the interface to which the broker binds.
 If this is not set, it will use the value returned from ``java.net.InetAddress.getCanonicalHostName()``.

 * Type: string
 * Default: ``host.name``